 Response is provided by sources that automatically react to frequency deviations and is required to manage instantaneous imbalances between generation and demand.
 There are three categories of response (Primary Response, Secondary Response and High Frequency Response) that we will contract for through the mandatory frequency marketand; these are defined in the Grid Code.
 Other frequency response products will be procured through commercial routes such as the Firm Frequency Response (FFR) tender as and when they are required for operability reasons.
-These products will be procured through competitive markets unless there is a specific technical or commercial reason why this is not possible.
+These products will be procured through commercial reason why this is not possible.
 More detail on the specific categories of response that we intend to procure over the coming year can be found within the Procurement Guidelines.